-Tickets will be sent by email on Monday, September 9 to members in good standing.
-“Good standing” means that you’re current on all membership dues, fees, and tuition from the 2018-19 membership year, or have made payment arrangements with our Finance or Membership departments and are current on those arrangements.
+Tickets will be sent by e-mail on Monday, September 12, 2022 to members in good standing.
+“Good standing” means that you’re current on all membership dues, fees, and tuition from the 2021-22 membership year, or have made payment arrangements with our Finance or Membership departments and are current on those arrangements.

 Members without an email address on file will receive printed tickets in the mail.

-- Guest tickets must be ordered by Friday, August 30.
+- Guest tickets must be ordered by Thursday, September 1, 2022.
 After this deadline, we can’t guarantee that we’ll be able to accommodate your request.
-Please use the personalized link that was emailed to you or .

 - A Two (2) guest ticket limit per household.
 Exceptions may be granted only for the parents, children, or siblings of a member, depending on space availability.

-- If your guests are members in good standing at another synagogue, they can attend services with you via reciprocity.
-Please have them complete the , which will submit a request to their synagogue asking them confirm their membership.
+- If your guests are members in good standing at another synagogue, they can attend services with you via the Union for Reform Judaism’s (URJ) reciprocity arrangement.
+Their synagogue should complete and send the URJ's reciprocity form to us on your guests' behalf, by email to [email protected] for fastest response time, or by fax to (646) 585-0040.
 The form must indicate which services they plan to attend and the name of the Central member they will be joining.

-If you are a member in good standing of another congregation, you can receive courtesy tickets to our Community Services through “reciprocity.”
-Please complete the URJ reciprocity request form, which will submit a request to your synagogue asking them confirm your membership.
+If you’re a member in good standing of another congregation, you can get courtesy tickets to our Community Services through the Union for Reform Judaism’s (URJ) reciprocity arrangement.
+Please request reciprocity directly from your synagogue using the URJ's reciprocity form, or have your synagogue email a reciprocity form to us at [email protected].
 To help us manage our capacity, please indicate specifically which of our services you’d like to attend.

 If you’re a relative of a Central member and wish to attend services with them, your synagogue must list their name on the reciprocity form so that we can issue you the correct tickets.